 If you decide to use stakes or otherwise tie your plant, be careful not to damage the stem in any way.
 The idea is to provide support, not stress, otherwise, the stretching will not stop.
 If you use stakes, it may be a good idea to invest in specialty gels that strengthen the stem during the process.

-FAQ About Preventing and Fixing Long, Stretchy Stems
+FAQs About Preventing and Fixing Long, Stretchy Stems

 There could be several reasons why your plant is growing like that.
 Some of the factors that lead to such growth are unstable temperatures, lack of nutrients in the soil, and improper lighting schedules.
 The plant’s genetics could also be responsible for its tall and skinny traits.